2026 Small Kitchen Renovation Cost Reality

 - Week 5: Cabinet and counter installation

-Faster than large kitchens: Less demo, fewer materials, simpler layouts
+Faster than large kitchens: Less demo, fewer materials, simpler layouts.
+Most small kitchen renovations complete 40–50% faster than full-size remodels.

 Small kitchen renovation in Chicago isn't about compromise — it's about creativity.
 Every successful small kitchen we've designed proves that size doesn't determine functionality.
 With the right layout, smart storage, and visual tricks, your 75-square-foot kitchen can work better than spaces twice its size.